pip-services/pip-services-docs/content/en/golang/commons/data/string_value_map.md

 > (c [*StringValueMap]()) GetAsNullableDouble(key string) *float64

 - **key**: string - key of element to get.
-- **returns**: number - double value of the element or nil if the conversion is not supported.
+- **returns**: *float64 - double value of the element or nil if the conversion is not supported.

 #### GetAsNullableDouble